Weathermann/vcf2ics/README.md

 ```

 ## Disadvantages
-You need to renew the .ics file every year because of the feature of pre-calculated age in the contact name :-(
+You need to renew the .ics file every year to get the correct pre-calculated age in the contact name, but this is not a big problem.